ScienceCore/climaterisk/book/en/md/04_Case_Studies/00_Template.md

     name: python3
 ---

-# Template for using EarthData cloud
+# Template for using Earthdata cloud

 ## Outline of steps for analysis